 A book doesn’t become a great book just because “Many people loved it”.
 It just makes it a bestseller.
 An author should not let that success get into the head and think that what they write is a perfect piece and the reviewers who don’t accept it don’t know their job.

 The author had shared a perfect review according to her in the post, which was nothing but back scratch.
 I am appalled to see that the person who I have looked up to for all these years would come down as a self-entitled one.
 I am disappointed.
 My idol just broke.

-Critical reviews are the ones summarily states the pros and cons professionally.
-The reviews that are written passionately.
+Critical reviews are the ones that summarily state the pros and cons professionally.
+The reviews are written passionately.
 If you know the craft, you can recognize them.
 Just that you have to take off the imperious veil.

 Honest reviews are not some low creatures without any insight.

 In the post, it is stated that she has rarely come across a PERFECT review.
 Seriously?
 Ma’am, how many perfect reviews should I show you?
 No, not mine.
 Mine is just average.
 I give it to you.
 If you have rarely read perfect reviews, that’s because you have rarely written perfect books.
 The one book and its sequel are just perfect.
 But the rest were written to be bestsellers and were worked on with impeccable marketing skills.
 Accept that.